 His breakthrough year came in 1925, when Lacoste captured the French Open and the Wimbledon singles championships.
 The following year he won the first of two back-to-back U.S. Open titles, defeating the better-known Bill Tilden in an enthralling straight-set match.

-For French fans in particular his success was especially exciting as he was part of a larger wave of French domination of the sport of tennis in the 1920s and '30s.
-Lacoste, and fellow legendary players Jacques Brugnon, Jean Borotra, and Henri Cochet, Lacoste, soon became known as the Four Musketeers of French tennis.
+For fans from his native country, Lacoste's success was especially exciting as he was part of a larger wave of French domination of tennis in the 1920s and '30s.
+Lacoste and fellow legendary players Jacques Brugnon, Jean Borotra and Henri Cochet soon became known as the Four Musketeers of French tennis.
 All four members of the group were simultaneously inducted into the International Tennis Hall of Fame in Newport, Rhode Island, in 1976.

 Unfortunately, health problems soon derailed Lacoste's career and he was forced to retire prematurely in 1929.